UU-Human-Evolution/1MB335/Lab1.md

 ### (extra) Step 3.5 Now, let’s try copying a file from the server back to the local machine.

 This can be useful when you need to download results or processed data.
-Open a new terminal window on your ***local machine*** and navigate to the directory where you want to place the copied file:
+Locally: Open a new terminal window on your ***local machine*** and navigate to the directory where you want to place the copied file:

 Local window:
 ```